lonnekeheijnen/lonnekeheijnen/README.md

-- 👋 Hi, I am @lonnekeheijnen
+- 👋 Hi, I am Lonneke
-- 🔭 I’m currently working as a data scientist
+- 🔭 I’m working as a data scientist on building smart, predictive things in marketing